pipstur/MunjeLumenDS2025/README.md

 python training/src/eval/eval.py ckpt_path=training/logs/train/runs/run/checkpoints/epoch_x.ckpt
 ```
 - Note: The model to which the checkpoint is pointing to, and the model passed to the `model=` parameter must be the same.

+## 2. The StreamLit App
+Our models are hosted on the streamlit platform on the url (insert_url_here), and single image inferencing can be done there.